osposweb/osposweb.github.io/OSPOS-using-Xampp-(recommended-for-testing-or-local-use-only)..md

 extension=php_sockets.dll.
 Was not enabled.

+NOTE: If it doesn't work please read [issue 1607](https://github.com/opensourcepos/opensourcepos/issues/1607) for a detailed list of extensions.

 Now Apache should be ready to go.

 **Download and extract either Stable or Unstable from the Readme page.**